Artur Sowiński: Return to regionals

 10 fights and 6 years later, it was announced that Sowiński was no longer a part of KSW.
 In his first fight outside of the promotion, he faced Anton Kuivanen for the vacant EFM Lightweight Championship.
 Sowiński won the fight via Majority Decision, and thus claimed his second career championship.

 He returned to KSW for one more fight nine months later against Donovan Desmae.
 Sowiński lost the fight via a second round submission.
 Despite the loss, Sowiński earned a Fight of the Night bonus.

 After officially leaving KSW, his next fight came five months later under the promotion Prime Show MMA.
 He faced Adam Okniński.
 Sowiński won the fight via Unanimous Decision.

 His next fight came two months later for the promotion CAVEMMA.
 He faced Kamil Łebkowski.
 This fight was under the Pride Rules.
 Sowiński won the fight via Unanimous Decision.

 His next fight came six months later for the promotion USWM.
 He faced Kamil Łebkowski in a rematch.
 This bout ended as a No Contest after Łebkowski delivered an illegal knee, and Sowiński was unable to continue.

 His next fight came ten months later under the promotion The Warriors MMA.
 He faced Michał Kornacki.
 Sowiński won the fight via a first round TKO.

+Following a year and a half hiatus, he returned on September 26, 2025 against Kacper Cholewa under Strife MMA.
+Sowiński lost the fight via a second-round TKO.

+He returned two months later in a rematch against Patryk Chrobak under MMA Attack.
+The two faced a year prior in an exhibition boxing bout.
+This bout was Sowiński's Middleweight debut.
+The fight ended fifteen seconds in, after an accidental eye poke rendered Chrobak unable to continue, with the result being a no contest.

+He returned three months later against Michał Kornacki in a rematch two years after their last bout under the promotion Dragon Fight Night.
+Sowiński won the fight via a first-round submission.